ChrisHAdams/application-healthcheck/README.md

 ## A System Healthcheck Application
 An stand-alone application that monitors health/availability of websites, web-services and servers.

-I built this app to help monitor a system that comprises of several APIs, databases, web applications etc. to provide instant feedback when one or more components go down or are performing below expectations.
+I built this app to help monitor a system that is comprised of several APIs, databases, web applications etc. to provide instant feedback when one or more components go down or are performing below expectations.

 I know it's not a novel idea, but lots of commercial solutions can be exepensive, too sophisticated and instrusive.
 This is a deliberately lightweight solution that doesn't require any user agents to be installed.